Home » Symptoms » Dog Symptoms A-Z » Swelling(S)

 -

-Pain: Swelling often goes hand in hand with pain, especially when caused by injuries or inflammatory conditions.
-The dog may be sensitive to touch or show lameness.
+Pain: Swelling is often accompanied by Pain, especially when caused by injuries or Inflammatory conditions.
+The dog may react sensitively to touch or show Lameness.

 -

-Redness: A reddish discoloration of the skin around the swelling may indicate an inflammatory reaction or infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+Redness: A reddish discoloration of the skin around the Swelling can indicate an inflammatory reaction or infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 -

-Warmth: An increased temperature in the area of the swelling may be a sign of an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or inflammation.
+Heat: An increased temperature in the area of the Swelling can be a sign of an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or inflammation.

 -